maxostuzzi/underdefinedMQ_implementation/README.md

 # Just Guess!
 This is the implementation of the algorithms described in the paper Just Guess: Improved Algorithm for the Underdetermined MQ Problem.
 ***

-## Filtering Algorithm

-Our filtering algorithm `filter_test.py` takes as input:
-- `n` number of variables;
-- `m` number of equations;
-- `guessed` a partition of $k$ as described in the paper;
-- `partition` a proper partition of $m-k$.

-It will check whether `guessed` and `partition` satisfy the constraints from the paper and it will print a detailed overview of what steps can be done and what steps cannot.

-An example:

-`python filter_test.py -n 1848 -m 142 -guessed 1 1 -partition 9 1 1 1 1 127`

-***

 ## Transformation Algorithm